Travel guide

 Executive Summary

-For a budget backpacker, the best connectivity option in Europe is a regional eSIM with 10–15 GB valid for 30+ Schengen countries, costing between 18 and 28 EUR.
-This is 2–3 times cheaper than Holafly for the same duration and avoids the hassle of buying local SIMs in each country.
-Hostel WiFi exists but is unpredictable, and you should never rely on it for navigation, maps, or emergencies.
-Throughout this guide, you will find real app-by-app consumption figures, an honest price comparison, and concrete tips for saving data while InterRailing.
+For a budget backpacker, the best connectivity option in Europe is a 10–15 GB regional eSIM valid for 30+ Schengen countries, costing between 18 and 28 EUR.
+Avoid the hassle of buying local SIMs in every country.
+Hostel WiFi exists, but it's unpredictable and you should never rely on it for navigation, maps, or emergencies.
+Throughout this guide, you'll find real app-by-app data consumption figures, an honest price comparison, and concrete tips for saving data while Interrailing.

 1. Does a backpacker need an eSIM or hostel WiFi?

 This is the first question every backpacker asks: do I really need mobile data if hostels have WiFi?
-The short answer is yes, you do, although not as much as you might think.
+The short answer is yes, you do need it, though not as much as you might think.

 Hostel WiFi has three structural problems.
 First, speed: in a hostel with 40 people on the same router, getting 2 Mbps is an achievement.
-Second, availability: WiFi works in the reception and common room, not when you're looking for the right street in the historic center of Krakow at 11 PM.
+Second, availability: WiFi works in reception and the common room, not when you're looking for the right street in Krakow's Old Town at 11:00 PM.
 Third, security: open hostel networks are prime territory for man-in-the-middle attacks.
 Never access banking or email from a hostel network without a VPN.

-That said, hostel WiFi is useful for specific things: downloading series to watch offline on the train, uploading daily photos to Google Photos before bed, and making long video calls home.
-For everything else—browsing, real-time messaging, finding restaurants, paying with apps—you need mobile data.
+That said, hostel WiFi is useful for specific things: downloading shows to watch offline on the train, uploading the day's photos to Google Photos before bed, and making long video calls home.
+For everything else — browsing, real-time messaging, finding restaurants, paying with apps — you need mobile data.

 The optimal strategy for a budget backpacker is to combine both: use hostel WiFi for heavy tasks at night, and save your mobile data for moving around during the day.
 With this approach, 10 GB will easily last a month.

 Tip: Before leaving the hostel each morning, download the offline map of the city you're visiting on Google Maps or Maps.me.
-This way, you don't consume data while navigating; you only use it when looking for a restaurant or checking museum hours.
+This way, you don't use data for navigation: you only use it when looking for a restaurant or checking museum hours.

 2. How much data does a backpacker use in Europe?